Lange XT3 120 Review

 You lug all that material up the mountain.
 The bulk and mass of the Lange XT3 is first credited with mind-blowing downhill performance.
 The next and hidden advantage of the thick liners and shells is in insulating value.
 More material around your foot makes your foot warmer.

-After fit, thickness of shell and liner are the main warmth attributes.
+After fit, warmth is mostly influenced by the shell and liner thickness.
 These Lange boots are thick, first for downhill performance.
 The upshot is that this makes them warmer too.
 As compared to ultralight boots, the XT3 is more insulating.
 It is similar to other heavy and thick boots in our test.

 Ease of Use